Celebrandil/CudaSift/README.md

 # CudaSift - SIFT features with CUDA

 This is the fourth version of a SIFT (Scale Invariant Feature Transform) implementation using CUDA for GPUs from NVidia.
 The first version is from 2007 and GPUs have evolved since then.
-This version is slightly more precise and considerably faster than the previous versions and has been optimized for Tesla K40 using larger images.
+This version is slightly more precise and considerably faster than the previous versions and has been optimized for Kepler and later generations of GPUs.

 On a GTX 1060 GPU the code takes about 2.7 ms on a 1280x960 pixel image and 3.8 ms on a 1920x1080 pixel image.
 There is also code for brute-force matching of features and homography computation that takes about 3.7 ms for two sets of around 2250 SIFT features each.